ssalvaterra/LIB-201/mapping.md

 # 2. Building a Timeline

 Why create a timeline?
 If you would like to show the progression of or change in data over time, a timeline will visualize this for you.
 Both maps and timelines use spreadsheets to associate information with a spot on a "map."
-Timelines associate information (e.g. the sources you find, information from the letters, etc.) with dates and ranges of time.
+Timelines associate information with dates and ranges of time.
+Put differently, by pairing references in the letters with other sources along a linear progression, we are putting the letters in a larger context of a year, a few years, a decade, etc.

 <!--screenshot-->